diogo-pessoa/milestoneThree/UserStories.md

 3. Create a reset password Form.
 Currently, if a user forgets his password there's no way to reset password before login

+4. There's a login function being re-used across the html_test, As a developer I want to re-use the function applying th DRY.
+Left this as a desired feature in favor of delivering project